 In order to take the confusion out of the buying process, we offer a free, no-obligation buying consultation which includes:

-- A choice of a face to face meeting or telephone appointment with one of our experienced solicitors who will advise you on the buying process, clearly outline the costs involved and discuss your individual requirements to help us tailor our services to you.
+- A telephone appointment with one of our experienced solicitors who will advise you on the buying process, clearly outline the costs involved and discuss your individual requirements to help us tailor our services to you.

 - Advice on how to find your ideal home, what questions to ask at viewings and how to put in notes of interest and make offers on properties.